aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/performance/reading-damaged-barcode/_index.md

 - `DeconvolutionMode.FAST` is ideal for **slightly blurred or sharp images** where performance is critical.
 - For **heavily blurred** barcodes, FAST may not be sufficient — you should switch to `NORMAL` or `SLOW`.
-- Using negative tests like this in your own QA can help you understand **where the performance/quality trade-off breaks** for your images.

 ---

 ## 4. Practical guidelines